thammegowda/virtchar/README.md

 ## Questions?
 Want to help/collaborate?
 - Short enquiries : [Sent them to me](https://twitter.com/thammegowda)
-- Long discussions: Create an issue or pull request on this repo
+- Long discussions and bugs: Create an issue or pull request on this repo